yuriymalyi/DL-License-DVLD/README.md

 ## Installation

-1. Database Setup:
 - Locate the "DVLD.bak" file in the "Database" folder and restore it to your preferred DBMS.

-2. Download:
 - Download the project from the repository.
 - Extract the downloaded files to your computer and Run the Project.

-3. Access the Login Screen:
 - Once the project is running, the login screen will appear.
 - Enter the username as 'admin' and the password as '1234' to log in.